 The senior congress leader hoped that Mr Lapang would ''gracefully'' appreciate the ''majority decision'' to avoid setting a bad precedence.

-Charging the chief minister with not maintaining transparency, Mr Lyngdoh said, '' He (Mr Lapang) has taken many unilateral decisions on various issues without consulting us.''
+Charging the Chief Minister with not maintaining transparency, Mr Lyngdoh said, '' He (Mr Lapang) has taken many unilateral decision on various issues without consulting us.''
 Mr Lyngdoh said they had informed Meghalaya Pradesh Congress Committee President Onwardly Nongtdu last night of their decision.